Lrigami/FreeCodeCamp-Projects/Certif-ResponsiveWebDesign/FourthProject-ProductLandingPage/README.md

 ## To-Do list :
 - Change the Css var names & update them
-- Cut js files into multiples files
 - responsive
-- update slider button so they disappear when you arrive to the end of the slider
-- the 2 passwords input should match

 -- attributions --
 I wanted to use personal photos and videos for this project.